-APPENDIX A - CORPORATION BY-LAWS AUTISM ALLIANCE OF CANADA ALLIANCE CANADIENNE DE L'AUTISME
+APPENDIX A - CORPORATION BY-LAWS

+Master Version - Corporation By-Laws - Approved at AGM April 2025 AUTISM ALLIANCE OF CANADA ALLIANCE CANADIENNE DE L'AUTISME

 ARTICLE 1 - PREAMBLE

 - 1.1 The English name of the corporation shall be Autism Alliance of Canada.
 The French name of the corporation shall be Alliance Canadienne De L'Autisme.
 Referred to hereafter as the "Corporation". - 1.2 There are many terms used to refer to various Autism Spectrum Disorders (ASD) including: Autism, Classic Autism, High Functioning Autism, Autistic Disorder, Asperger Syndrome, Asperger Disorder, Pervasive Developmental Disorder (PDD), and Autism Spectrum Disorder (ASD).
 All are commonly used terms and may be interpreted differently in various settings.
 The term "autism", for the purposes of this corporation, will refer to all these terms inclusively. - 1.3 The Corporation is a coalition of organizations and individuals sharing a common vision, mission and goal.
 The Members are committed to working together in the best interest of the Corporation. - 1.4 The goals of the Corporation shall be as set out in the Certificate of Incorporation, or any amendments thereto filed from time to time.